SovaNetwork/.github/profile/README.md

 ## Contributing

 We welcome contributions from the community!
 Open and issue or PR and it will be reviewed by the core team.
-Visit the [sova-reth/docs](https://github.com/SovaNetwork/sova-reth/tree/main/docs) folder to see what stages are actively being worked on.
+Also, see our [Contribution Guidelines](https://docs.sova.io/developers/contributing)

 ---